-In evaluating whether an ECM's agreement, contract, or transaction performs a significant price discovery function, section 2(h)(7) of the CEA directs the Commission to consider, as appropriate, four specific criteria: price linkage, arbitrage, material price reference, and material liquidity.
-As it explained in Appendix A to the part 36 rules,5 the Commission, in making SPDC determinations, will apply and weigh each factor, as appropriate, to the specific contract and circumstances under consideration.
+In evaluating whether an ECM's agreement, contract, or transaction performs a significant price discovery function, section 2(h)(7) of the CEA directs the Commission to consider, as appropriate, four specific criteria: Price linkage, arbitrage, material price reference, and material liquidity.
+As it explained in Appendix A to the Part 36 rules, to the Commission, in making SPDC determinations, will apply and weigh each factor, as appropriate, to the specific contract and circumstances under consideration.

 As part of its evaluation, the Commission will consider the written data, views, and arguments from any ECM that lists the potential SPDC and from any other interested parties.
-Accordingly, the Commission requests comment on whether the ICE's DOM contract performs a significant price discovery function.
-Commenters' attention is directed particularly to Appendix A of the Commission's part 36 rules for a detailed discussion of the factors relevant to a SPDC determination.
-The Commission notes that comments which analyze the contracts in terms of these factors will be especially helpful to the determination process.
-In order to determine the relevance of comments received, the Commission requests that commenters explain in what capacity are they knowledgeable about the subject contract.
+Accordingly, the Commission requests comment on whether the ICE's SNJ contract performs a significant price discovery function.
+Commenters' attention is directed particularly to Appendix A of the Commission's Part 36 rules for a detailed discussion of the